Justia Lawyer Rating

 The People agreed that 1259 applies to convictions after trial, but argued that Singh’s motion lacked merit because he failed to establish that he could have been offered a plea bargain without adverse immigration consequences or that his counsel failed to advise him of the consequences.

-The Fourth Appellate District then pointed out that it was unable to do any sort of independent review of the merits of the motion because the trial court simply found that Mr. Singh was not qualified for relief because his conviction came after a trial.
+The Third Appellate District then pointed out that it was unable to do any sort of independent review of the merits of the motion because the trial court simply found that Mr. Singh was not qualified for relief because his conviction came after a trial.
 The trial court made no factual findings.
 The court did not evaluate or analyze the two declarations.

 For a defendant presenting such a motion, we found the following passage significant.
-The Fourth Appellate District explained that the People contended “it would require pure speculation to find defendant could have accepted a plea without adverse immigration consequences.”
+The Third Appellate District explained that the People contended “it would require pure speculation to find defendant could have accepted a plea without adverse immigration consequences.”
 The appellate court responded, “[b]ut this is inherent in all section 1473.7 motions.
 The trial court will be tasked with determining whether defendant can prove by the preponderance of the evidence whether there was a viable alternative and that defendant would have taken that fully informed of the immigration consequences.”
 People v.
 DeJesus (2019) 37 Cal.App.5th 1124, 1133.

 “The speculative nature of this task does not render it impossible.”